On the monotone stability approach to BSDEs with jumps: Extensions, concrete criteria and examples: Examples and applications: optimal control in finance

 by some given constant $K>0$.
-To complement the analysis of the problem posed by \cite{BjoerkSlinko06}, we are going to describe the dynamic good deal bounds rigorously by JBSDEs in a more general, possibly non-Markovian, setting with no-good-deal restriction as in (\ref{eq:NGDRESTRICTIONWITHBconst}), where $K$ can be a positive predictable bounded process instead of a constant.
+To complement the analysis of the problem posed by \cite{BjoerkSlinko06}, we are going to describe the dynamic good deal bounds rigorously by JBSDEs in a more general, possibly non-Markovian, setting with no-good-deal restriction like in (\ref{eq:NGDRESTRICTIONWITHBconst}) but, more generally, we allow $K=(K_t)$ to be a positive predictable bounded process instead of a constant.